-• Explain that a statement of deficiencies (Form CMS-2567) will be mailed within 10 working days to the CAH.

-- Explain that the Form CMS-2567 is the document disclosed to the public about the facility's deficiencies and what is being done to remedy them.
+- Explain that a statement of deficiencies (Form CMS-2567) will be mailed within 10 business days to the CAH. - Explain that the Form CMS-2567 is the document disclosed to the public about the CAH's deficiencies and what is being done to remedy them.
 The Form CMS-2567 is made public no later than 90 calendar days following completion of the survey.
-It documents specific deficiencies cited, the facility's plans for correction and timeframes, and it provides an opportunity for the facility to refute survey findings and furnish documentation that requirements are met. - Inform the facility that a written plan of correction must be submitted to the survey agency within 10 calendar days following receipt of the written statement of deficiencies. - Explain the required characteristics of a plan of correction.
-The characteristics include: - o Corrective action to be taken for each individual affected by the deficient practice, including any system changes that must be made; - o The position of the person who will monitor the corrective action and the frequency of monitoring; - o Dates each corrective action will be completed; - o The administrator or appropriate individual must sign and date the Form CMS-2567 before returning it to the survey agency; - o The submitted plan of correction must meet the approval of the State agency, or in some cases the CMS Regional Office for it to be acceptable. - If the exit conference was audio or video taped, obtain a copy of the tape in its entirety before leaving the facility.
+It documents specific deficiencies cited, the CAH's plans for correction and timeframes, and it provides an opportunity for the CAH to refute survey findings and furnish documentation that requirements are met. - Inform the CAH that a written plan of correction (POC) must be submitted to the survey agency within 10 business days following receipt of the written statement of deficiencies.

+- Explain the required characteristics of a plan of correction.
+The characteristics of an acceptable POC include: - Separately addressing each citation; - A Quality Assessment and Performance Improvement (QAPI) methodology for each citation and address improvements in the hospital's systems in order to prevent the likelihood of the cited deficient practice from recurring; - A procedure for implementing each corrective action taken; - A procedure for monitoring the corrective actions taken for each citation Providing the identity or position of the person who will monitor the corrective action and the frequency of monitoring; - o Dates each corrective action for each citation was/will be completed; - o The administrator or appropriate individual must sign and date the Form CMS-2567 before returning it to the survey agency. - The submitted plan of correction must meet the approval of the State agency, or in some cases the CMS Regional Office for it to be acceptable.

-All team members should leave the facility together immediately following the exit conference.
-If the facility staff provides further information for review, the team coordinator should decide the best way to conduct the further review.
+All team members should leave the CAH together immediately following the exit conference.
+If the CAH staff provides further information for review, the Team Coordinator should decide the best way to conduct the further review.
 It is usually prudent for at least two individuals to remain.